 3 Tips to Feel Comfortable with a Prosthetic Leg

-- Shift your weight: As you take steps, it becomes an unconscious movement for you to shift weight between your legs.
+- Shift Your Weight: As you take steps, it becomes an unconscious movement for you to shift weight between your legs.
 Make sure to practice this shift in weight when you’re learning to walk.

 Problems with Above-the-Knee Prosthetics

-We’ve outlined some common above-the-knee prosthetic problems.
+We’ve outlined some common above-the-knee amputation complications.

 What Are the Negative Effects of Prosthetics?